DioxusLabs/docsite/docs-src/0.4/en/getting_started/desktop.md

 ### Linux

 Webview Linux apps require WebkitGtk.
-When distributing, this can be part of your dependency tree in your `.rpm` or `.deb`.
+When distributing, this can be part of your dependancy tree in your `.rpm` or `.deb`.
 However, likely, your users will already have WebkitGtk.

 ```bash
 sudo apt install libwebkit2gtk-4.1-dev libgtk-3-dev libayatana-appindicator3-dev